Tracira

 }

-For small files, map them into the Attachments field of the Create Log module.
+For small files, map them into the Attachments field of the Send an output module.
 Pick Upload file and map the binary, or From URL and paste an HTTPS link.
 Tracira auto-detects whether each attachment is an image, audio, or document.

 Large files: the Upload File module

-Inline attachments travel inside the Create Log request, which is capped at 4.5 MB.
-For larger files (a multi-page scanned PDF, a high-res image) add the Upload File module before Create Log.
+Inline attachments travel inside the Send an output request, which is capped at 4.5 MB.
+For larger files (a multi-page scanned PDF, a high-res image) add the Upload File module before Send an output.
 It uploads the binary straight to Tracira storage (no size cap from the request body) and returns a key, supporting files up to 32 MB.

 Add the Upload File module